 Appropriate Vaccine Usage

-This indicates the percentage of patients who received the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This tells you the percent of patients that were administered the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy